jcoronelcortes/perform-2023-hotday/Automate-Integrate-OpenTelemetry/content/02_python_instrumentation/05_optional_context_injection/index.md

-## Optional: Context injection with Python web requests
+# 5. Challenge: Instrument the `/newroute` request

 ---

-### Introduction
+## Introduction

 This exercise is optional, in case you have spare time and want to challenge yourself.
-You will have noticed that our Python webservice has a `/newroute` route which we haven't really talked about.
+You will have noticed that our Python webservice has a `/newroute` route which we haven't talked about yet.

 In this exercise you'll apply knowledge from the previous exercises and instrument `/newroute` accordingly.

+**All the concepts you need have already been covered in the previous sections**.

-Head over to `./shopizer/pysrvc/main.py`
+Head over to <mark>./shopizer/pysrvc/main.py</mark> to get started.

-### Your Tasks
+## 📌 Your Tasks

 1. Disable (by commenting with `#`) the auto-instrumentation for Python
 2. Create a Span for the `/newroute` route